Willzyack/Elk_Project/README.md

 <b>-What does Filebeat watch for?-</b>

-Filebeat collects log events based on changes to the log files or locations that you specifiy.
+Filebeat collects log events based on changes to the log files or locations that you specify.

 <b>-What does Metricbeat record?-</b>